 Anti-pattern 5: Confusing PTaaS subscription cost with point-in-time engagement cost

 A founder comparing Cobalt.io credit packages, BreachLock annual subscriptions, or Bugcrowd PTaaS workflows against boutique point-in-time engagements is comparing two different procurement models.
-PTaaS subscriptions typically require multi-engagement annual commitment (USD $20,000 to USD $100,000+ per year for serious AI SaaS scope) and amortize across continuous scanning plus scheduled manual tests.
-A point-in-time boutique engagement (Cybersecify Startup USD $900 or Growth USD $2,180, Software Secured boutique tier, DeepStrike manual pentest) is a single engagement deliverable with no annual commitment.
+PTaaS subscriptions are usually sold as an annual commitment covering multiple engagements, and amortize across continuous scanning plus scheduled manual tests.
+Most PTaaS vendors do not publish the annual figure; Software Secured is an exception, listing PTaaS from USD 21,400.
+A point-in-time boutique engagement (Cybersecify Startup around USD 790 or Growth around USD 1,890, or a DeepStrike manual pentest) is a single engagement deliverable with no annual commitment.
 PTaaS economics fit Series B+ AI SaaS with continuous engagement cadence.
 Point-in-time engagements fit Series A AI SaaS with first-pentest or annual-pentest cadence.
 Picking PTaaS for a once-a-year need is overbuying.
 The fix: match procurement model to engagement cadence.

 Sharp recommendations

 If you are a pre-Series-A to Series-A AI-first SaaS founder and a customer or investor has asked for a pentest report, narrow the universe fast using the AI-scope filter, the audit-acceptance filter, and the sample-report filter.
-Pick a boutique founder-led firm in the USD $900 to USD $4,000 range with published pricing, the OSCP standard on the lead tester, OWASP LLM Top 10 2025 mapping named explicitly, a public sample report, and a named lead tester.
+Pick a boutique founder-led firm with published pricing, the OSCP standard on the lead tester, OWASP LLM Top 10 2025 mapping named explicitly, a public sample report, and a named lead tester.
 Cybersecify fits this persona for AI-first SaaS specifically; Software Secured and DeepStrike are adjacent boutique alternatives worth comparing on AI scope clarity and sample report review.

 If your customer is a US enterprise that asked for “a pentest report,” ask whether they require a US-incorporated vendor specifically or simply an audit-acceptable report from any reputable vendor.
 Most ask for the latter.
-Buying a USD $25,000+ PTaaS subscription to satisfy a USD $2,000 boutique-pentest equivalent need is overbuying driven by procurement-preference assumptions.
+Buying a multi-engagement PTaaS subscription to satisfy a single-report need is overbuying driven by procurement-preference assumptions.

 If you are evaluating PTaaS vendors (Cobalt.io, BreachLock, Bugcrowd, Astra, HackerOne agentic pentest), match the procurement model to your actual engagement cadence.
 PTaaS subscriptions fit continuous quarterly or monthly cadence requirements; they are overkill for first-pentest or annual-pentest needs where a point-in-time boutique engagement delivers equivalent depth at a fraction of the annual commitment.
 Verify the AI-specific scope (OWASP LLM Top 10 2025 mapping, prompt-injection chain testing, MCP/RAG coverage) by asking for a sanitized sample LLM finding before signing.